Send Azure Logs to Datadog

 Use this guide to set up logging from your Azure subscriptions to Datadog.

-Datadog recommends sending logs from Azure to Datadog with the Agent or DaemonSet.
-For some resources it may not be possible.
-In these cases, you can create a log forwarding pipeline using an Azure Event Hub to collect Azure Platform Logs.
-For resources that cannot stream Azure Platform Logs to an Event Hub, you can use the Blob Storage forwarding option.
-To collect logs from Azure Log Analytics workspaces, you must use the Azure Event Hub process.
+Datadog recommends using the Agent or DaemonSet to send logs from Azure.
+If direct streaming isn’t possible, create a log forwarding pipeline using an Azure Event Hub to collect Azure Platform Logs.
+For resources that cannot stream to an Event Hub, use the Blob Storage forwarding option.
+To collect logs from Azure Log Analytics workspaces, use the Azure Event Hub process.

-US3: If your organization is on the Datadog US3 site, you can use the Azure Native integration to simplify configuration for your Azure log forwarding.
-Datadog recommends using this method when possible.
-Configuration is done through the Datadog resource in Azure.
-This replaces the Azure Event Hub process for log forwarding.
-See the Azure Native Logging Guide for more information.
+US3: Organizations on the Datadog US3 site can simplify Azure log forwarding using the Azure Native integration.
+This method is recommended and is configured through the Datadog resource in Azure, replacing the Azure Event Hub process.
+See the Azure Native Logging Guide for more details.

 To get started, click the button below and fill in the form on Azure Portal.
 The Azure resources required to get activity logs streaming into your Datadog account will be deployed for you.